rkiel/learning-firebase/README.md

 #### Rules

+On the Rules tab, change the default rules:

+    {
+      "rules": {
+        ".read": "auth != null",
+        ".write": "auth != null"
+      }
+    }

-On the Rules tab, update the default rules (for learning purposes only)
+To the following rules (for quick, learning purposes only)

     {
       "rules": {